leave3644/homeWork3/README.md

           Immediately after launch, display the loading indicator.
           After 2 seconds, show the feed, which is a long image in a scrollable view.
+          Upon tapping Log Out, return to the login screen. (optional) Tapping a profile picture should push a profile page (optional)